-This vegan Lemon Herb Tahini Sauce recipe is easy and makes a great healthy dressing for salads or dip!
+This vegan Lemon Herb Tahini Sauce recipe is easy and makes a great healthy dressing for salads!
 It's made with fresh herbs and garlic.

 This Herbed Tahini Dressing is a great all-purpose sauce to drizzle over salads, grilled or roasted vegetables, grilled chicken, falafel, or shawarma.
 It can also be used as a dip for fresh veggies.